A photography workshop through phenomenal Fiji

 This is our first adventure to Fiji, so we are gearing up to visit 2 or 3 NGOs and a few cool projects around the island.
 We will still be fundraising cameras, as well as documenting these NGOs issues and work and provide images for their use.

-We plan to be involved in at least one conservation and climate-change NGO working to protect the environment of Fiji, such as NatureFiji and 350Fiji.
+We plan to be involved in at least one conservation and climate-change NGO working to protect the environment of Fiji, such as NatureFiji.
 We will be documenting their work and teaching staff how to take stronger images long term of flora, fauna, and their workshops, so they can show off the progress and impact they are making, continuing to raise awareness locally and worldwide.
 We will learn about the ways climate is impacting life on Fiji, what stands to be lost, what needs to be protected, as well how conservation plays a role and needs to be championed.

 We will also visit 1 or 2 incredible farms that are re-writing what it means to be sustainable and truly Fijian from the ground up (in soil, in produce, in labour, and in cuisine), and partner with a cultural project that is empowering, uplifting, and protecting Fijian Culture.